Facing financial difficulty

 - Give you a reasonable period of time to pay back the debt.

-- Offer to change the method by which you make your payments or the date on which you make them.
+- We may be able to change the method you use to make your monthly payment or the date you pay them on.

 If we can't offer you any of the options above, we'll tell you why.
 If we're able to offer one or more of them, we'll explain how each option would work and give you time to consider it.